York University, History

 |Institution Type:||College / University|

-The deadline for applications is November 15, 2017.
+The Department of History, York University invites highly qualified candidates to apply for a professorial stream tenure-track appointment in African Canadian History at the Assistant or Associate level, to commence July 1, 2022.
 Salary will be commensurate with qualifications and experience.
 All York University positions are subject to budgetary approval.